Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Dynamics

 \subsection{Convergence of the dynamics}

 The integrator used in the dynamics \citep{manolopoulos_improved_1986} requires three main parameters, namely, the initial point (\textsf{RI}), the final point (\textsf{RF}), and the step (\textsf{STEP}) (the version used was not with variable step).
-We kept $RI$ within the inner forbidden region (\textsf{RI} $<$4), \textsf{RF} well into the weak coupling region (\textsf{RF}$\geq$50) - distances in bohr. \textsf{STEP} is given as a fraction of the de Broglie wavelength at a large distance.
-The standard settings are \textsf{STEP}=10 for high energies and \textsf{STEP}=50 for low energies (here, $E\leq0$ wavenumbers).
-The rotational basis set of \ce{CO2} is taken such as at least 3 levels are closed, with energies $|E-E_{j_1}| > V_{min}$, where $|V_{min}|$ is the minimum value of the potential, taken at 250 and 60 cm$^{-1}$ for \ce{H2} and He targets, respectively.
+We kept \textsf{RI} within the inner forbidden region (\textsf{RI} $<$4), \textsf{RF} well into the weak coupling region (\textsf{RF}$\geq$50) - distances in Bohr. \textsf{STEP} is given as a fraction of the de Broglie wavelength at a large distance.
+The standard settings are \textsf{STEP}=10 for high energies and \textsf{STEP}=100 for low energies (here, $E\leq 10 \;\mathrm{cm^{-1}}$).
+The rotational basis set of \ce{CO2} is taken such as at least 3 levels are closed, with energies $|E-E_{j_1}| > V_{\rm min}$, where $|V_{\rm min}|$ is the minimum value of the potential, taken at 250 and 60 cm$^{-1}$ for \ce{H2} and He targets, respectively.

 The para-H$_2$ modification was limited to $j_2=0$ and the ortho-H$_2$ to $j_2=1$.
-We tried some computations with $j_2=0,2$ but they proved intractable at $E>200$, $j_1\gtrsim 20$ because of the length of the computation and the size of the \textsf{T} matrix and the subsequent pressure broadening computation.
+We tried some computations with $j_2=0,2$ but they proved intractable at $E\gtrsim 200\;\mathrm{cm^{-1}}$, $j_1\gtrsim 20$ because of the length of the computation and the size of the \textsf{T} matrix and the subsequent pressure broadening computation.

 The next convergence parameter is the maximum value of the total angular $J$.
-While the convergence of the ordinary cross section \autoref{eq:secord} is easy to test and achieve, the convergence of the pressure broadening is not (and all the more for the pressure shift). \autoref{fig:convergenceFigure} shows the convergence obtained for representative cases, with collisions with He and \ce{H2}:
+While the convergence of the ordinary cross section \autoref{eq:secord} is easy to test and achieve, the convergence of the pressure broadening is not (and all the more for the pressure shift, which is additionally complicated by its vibrational dependence \citep{gamache2013} and absence of reliable experimental benchmarks). \autoref{fig:convergenceFigure} shows the convergence obtained for representative cases, with collisions with He and \ce{H2}: